SiriyaS/TCPConcurrentProgram/README.md

 # TCPConcurrentProgram
 Homework from KMITL, Enterprise Computing subject, Year 2022

-A simple java concurrent TCP socket programming fo adding the numbers.
+A simple java concurrent TCP socket programming for adding the numbers.